What Does it Take to Be an Environmental Restoration Planner?

 Featured schools near , edit

-These are the skills Environmental Restoration Planners say are the most useful in their careers:
+Below is a list of the skills most Environmental Restoration Planners say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.